 Diseases that cause a fever in cats can also cause certain telltale behaviors.
 These behaviors, which evolved in wild animals to help them survive illness, allow cats to conserve the necessary energy to produce a fever.
 Fevers fight disease by stimulating the immune system and slowing growth of bacteria and viruses.

 Watch for these signs of a fever:

 Your cat may also display other specific signs of illness, such as sneezing, vomiting, or diarrhea.

 Tips for Taking a Cat’s Temperature

 A pediatric rectal thermometer is the most accurate method for taking a cat’s temperature.
 A digital thermometer is safer than a glass thermometer.
 It won’t shatter if you drop it, and it gives a signal when it’s time to check the reading.
-You can buy one from your vet or at the drug store.
+You can buy one from your vet or at the pharmacy.

 1. Before you begin, get out all the supplies you’ll need:

 - The thermometer

 - A lubricant for the thermometer, such as petroleum jelly

 - Alcohol and paper towel to clean the thermometer